Support Your Child's Learning

 - videos and games to tackle times tables

-Fun Maths activities to do at home - Dear Parents and Carers, Please have a look through some of these short, simple maths games and activities that can be played anytime, anywhere.
+Fun Maths activities to do at home - Please have a look through some of these short, simple maths games and activities that can be played anytime, anywhere.
 If you could play an activity a day with your son/daughter, it would greatly improve their mathematical abilities.
 The year group is merely a guide – if you need to dip into a higher/lower year group’s activities, then please do.
 Find games that are challenging enough for your own child.
 Have fun!

 Parents Guide to Primary Maths - A Parent's Guide to Helping your Child with Maths